Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 }
 ```

-^This tells GKE that we want 3 replicas using the following template
+^This tells GKE that we want 3 replicas using the following template for the pods running inside it.

-for the pods running inside it.
-Note the 1000 value for CPU, which is measured
+^Note the 1000 value for CPU, which is measured
 in milli-cores :)

 ---